Anise-Scented Sage | Salvia Guaranitica

 Botanical Note

 Unlike common sage, anise-scented sage is primarily appreciated for its flowers rather than its leaves in culinary contexts.
-The blossoms are preferred for their gentler flavour and vivid colour.
+The blossoms are preferred for their gentler flavor and vivid color.

 Fun Fact